Complaint Handling Procedure

 Chelton Wealth will not accept any US clients who do not qualify as an ECP (Eligible Contract Participant).

-Neither will Chelton Wealth accept any clients from the following restricted jurisdictions: Belarus, Burma (Myanmar), Cote d’Ivoire, DR of Congo, Ethiopia, Iran, Iraq, Japan, Liberia, North Korea, Sierra Leone, Sri Lanka, Sudan, Syria, Yemen and Zimbabwe.
+Neither will Chelton Wealth accept any clients from the following restricted jurisdictions: Belarus, Afghanistan, Burma (Myanmar), Central African Republic, Cote d’Ivoire, DR of Congo, Cuba, Eritrea, Ethiopia, Haiti, Iran, Iraq, Japan, Liberia, Libya, North Korea, Sierra Leone, Somalia, South Sudan, Sri Lanka, Sudan, Syria, Yemen, and Zimbabwe.